Journal Club

-The Journal Club facilitates dialogue about health equity among faculty, students, staff, and community members.
-We hope to spark an intellectually enriching discussion regarding ways to research a problem or design an intervention to contribute to the solution.
+The Center for Health Equity hosts a monthly journal club meeting to facilitate dialogue about health equity among students, faculty, staff, and community members.
+We hope to spark enriching discussion that leads to problem solving and action.

 Selected Past Journal Club Topics